Laparoscopic Inguinal Hernia Repair

 - Cannot tolerate general anesthesia.

-- Have bleeding disorders such as hemophilia or idiopathic thrombocytopenic purpura (ITP).
+- Have bleeding disorders such as hemophilia or immune thrombocytopenic purpura (ITP).

 - Are taking a medicine (called a blood thinner) that prevents blood clots.